 All of the AICP music and dance instruction is administered by a Master Dance Instructor or experienced dance professional.
 The instructors who work with the ICLDI have an extensive background of formal education, extensive experience and recognized certifications.

-In 2016, the basic AICP Level 1 course will also include a discussion on the importance of writing Step Sheets (SS).
-The SS is a critical tool for a choreographer and instructor to incorporate into their teaching teachniques.
+In furture sessions, the AICP Level 2 course may include a discussion on the importance of writing Step Sheets (SS).
+The SS is a critical tool for a choreographer and instructor to incorporate into their teaching techniques.
 The ability to write a step sheet demonstrates a critical understanding of the steps, names of steps and the inclusion of the beats of music.
 The use of SS in daily instruction enforces the ability to effectively beakdown the components of the dance into beats, measures and phrases.
 Thus, those who use this teaching technique are able to instruct their students on these important music and dance criteria.
 Over time, the students will begin to learn how to count beats of music correctly.

 Calling All Instructors and Choreographers

 The ICLDI contiunes to conduct an outreach effort to identify and locate line dancers in the R&B/soul and progressive line dance industry.
 After being founded in 2010, 10 years later there are many instructors and choreographers who are not interested in participating in the accelerated instructor certification program, (AICP).
 The AICP is a basic entry level program that aims to teach fundatmental concepts and theory on music and dance.
 In support of these two critical topics, the AICP also includes presentations on physical fitness, legal aspects of instruction, teaching techniques and business development.